EMT Resume Examples

 - •Sections: Use bold headers for each section to improve readability and ensure keywords can be easily scanned.

-- •Length: Keep the resume to one page if possible, ensuring all information is concise and relevant.
+- •Length: Keep the resume to one page if possible, so all information is concise and relevant.

 - •File Format: Save and send the resume as a PDF to ensure formatting remains consistent across different devices.